Menu

 I was initially put on Levothyroxine medication for my hypothyroidism but changed to to Natural Desiccated Thyroid Medication (NDT) after six months, as my health (both mental and physical) were only deteriorating – and at a scary speed – on the Levothyroxine.

-Neither the GP or pharmacist gave me any specific instructions on taking my thyroid medication properly, so I learnt the below information via a lot of personal research.
+Neither the GP or pharmacist gave me any specific instructions on taking my thyroid medication correctly, so I learned the below information from a lot of personal research.

 We should be taking our thyroid medication on an empty stomach and leaving at least one hour before eating or drinking anything (besides water) as it can affect the absorption and effectiveness.